 - Liquidity: FDs are relatively liquid, as you can withdraw your money before the maturity date (although you may have to pay a penalty for early withdrawal).
 Gold is considered to be a relatively illiquid investment, as it can be difficult to sell quickly or at a fair price.

-- Taxation: Interest earned on FDs is taxable as per the applicable tax slab, while the sale of gold is generally taxed at a flat rate of 20% (plus surcharge and cess) if the holding period is less than 3 years.
-If the holding period is more than 3 years, the sale of gold is taxed at a flat rate of 10% (plus surcharge and cess).
+- Taxation: Interest earned on FDs is taxable as per the applicable tax slab.
+While the sale of gold is generally taxed at a flat rate of 20% (plus surcharge and cess) if the holding period is less than three years.
+If the holding period is more than three years, the sale of gold is taxed at a flat rate of 10% (plus surcharge and cess).

 - Storage: FDs are generally held in a bank account, while gold may need to be stored in a safe or a secure location.

 - Diversification: FDs can be a good option for diversifying your investment portfolio as they offer a relatively stable return.
 Gold can also be a good option for diversification, but it is generally considered to be a more speculative investment.

 Ultimately, the choice between FDs and gold will depend on your financial goals, risk tolerance, and other personal factors.
 It is generally a good idea to diversify your investments across different asset classes to manage risk and maximise returns.
 It is also important to consider factors such as taxes, fees, and charges associated with different investment options.
 It is always a good idea to seek the advice of a financial adviser or professional before making any investment decisions.

 Calculate FD returns through our FD calculator.